Queen Elizabeth II

 After the death of her father, Elizabeth II became Queen of the United Kingdom and the Commonwealth, coronated in 1953.
 With her reign of more than six decades, she holds multiple records: She’s the longest-lived and longest-reining British monarch and the longest-reigning living monarch.

-As of December 2019, Elizabeth II has eight grandchildren — including Princes William and Harry, the children of Charles and the late Princess Diana — and eight great-grandchildren, including William’s three children with Duchess Kate and Harry’s son with Duchess Meghan.
+As of December 2019, Elizabeth II has eight grandchildren — including Princes William and Harry, the children of Charles and the late Princess Diana — and 10 great-grandchildren, including William’s three children with Duchess Kate and Harry’s son with Duchess Meghan.
+Meghan is expecting baby No. 2 in summer 2021.

 On screen, she has been portrayed by Helen Mirren in The Queen, Claire Foy and Olivia Colman in The Crown and Freya Wilson in The King’s Speech.